 Get started with ServiceNow CMDB and Datadog

 Datadog’s ServiceNow CMDB integration gives your DevOps and application engineers easy access to IT management data from within Datadog’s unified observability platform.
 By integrating ServiceNow CMDB and Datadog, you can better leverage the wealth of data already kept in your organization’s CMDB to make monitoring, troubleshooting, and incident response more efficient.
 You can also integrate ServiceNow IT service management (ITSM) and IT operations management (ITOM) with Datadog to drive ServiceNow ticketing from Datadog events, cases, and incidents.
 For more information about this integration, see our documentation.
-Or if you’re brand new to Datadog, sign up for a to get started.
+Or if you’re brand new to Datadog, sign up for a free trial to get started.